Call Now: (847) 796-6685

 Signs and Symptoms of Memory Loss

-Many family members begin to suspect that memory loss is becoming an issue for a loved one when their short-term memory begins to fade.
-This is because short-term memory loss is typically the first major cognitive function to go.
-There are other signs of dementia that you should look out for, as well.
-They include:
+Many family members begin to suspect memory loss is becoming an issue for a loved one when their short-term memory begins to fade.
+This is because short-term memory loss is typically the first major cognitive function to decline.
+There are other signs of dementia you should look out for as well, including:

 - General forgetfulness